awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/7_failure_injection_app.md

         ![AutoScalingGroup](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/AutoScalingGroup.png)

-_Draining_ allows existing, in-flight requests made to an instance to complete, but it will not send any new requests to the instance. *__Learn more__: After the lab [see this blog post](https://aws.amazon.com/blogs/aws/elb-connection-draining-remove-instances-from-service-with-care/) for more information on _draining_.*

 _Draining_ allows existing, in-flight requests made to an instance to complete, but it will not send any new requests to the instance.
   * __Learn more__: After the lab [see this blog post](https://aws.amazon.com/blogs/aws/elb-connection-draining-remove-instances-from-service-with-care/) for more information on _draining_.